astormic/CellLabelling_JurkatTCells/README.md

 ## FAQs:

 ### Unspecific binding
-To identify unspecific bindings, we labelled the targets with only secondary antibody conjugated to a Atto 647N dye.
-This experiment was done in parallel with another sample that went through the same labelling process with the difference that in the second sample the cells were pre incubated in 1% BSA for half an hour on ice (live cells).
-To make sure the dyes observed with the microscope are due to unspecific binding, the final washing step was carried out twice for both samples.
-The labelling ratio for this experiment was 1:100.
-We tend to increase the concentration of BSA used for blocking purposes.
+To detect non-specific binding, we labelled the targets using only a secondary antibody conjugated to the Atto 647N NHS ester dye.
+This experiment was conducted alongside another sample that underwent the same labelling process, except the cells in the second sample were pre-incubated in 1% BSA for 30 minutes on ice (live cells).
+To ensure the observed signals were due to non-specific binding, both samples underwent two final washing steps.
+The antibody labelling ratio was 1:100 for this experiment, though we typically increase the concentration of BSA for blocking purposes.

 <footer>